-Location The School is situated in 35 acres of beautiful grounds in the centre of Abingdon, just south of the university city of Oxford.
+Location The school is situated in 35 acres of beautiful grounds in the centre of Abingdon, just south of the university city of Oxford.
 Abingdon is ideally located for access to the cities of Oxford and London.
-Both London Heathrow and London Gatwick Airports are within an easy distance of the School, with journey times taking approximately 1 hour and 1 hour 30 minutes, by road, respectively.

-Boarding at Abingdon Boarders play an integral role at Abingdon - both as part of their house and across the School community.
+Both London Heathrow and London Gatwick airports are within an easy distance of the school, with journey times taking approximately 1 hour and 1 hour 30 minutes, by road, respectively.
+Boarding at Abingdon Boarders play an integral role at Abingdon - both as part of their house and across the school community.
 Above all, however, they are valued as individuals with each pupil's talents, skills and character, nurtured and appreciated.
 We offer weekly and full boarding from the Third Year (age 13) and our boarders benefit from an enhanced and lively activities programme in the evenings and over weekends.
 Activities range from informal BBQs, movie nights and cake baking sessions; to house dinners, escape room experiences and recreational trips to nearby Oxford.
 Day students are an intrinsic part of each of our three boarding houses, helping to ensure that friendships grow and extend across both day and boarding pupils.
 This structure allows students to mix freely in lessons, activities and sports, in addition to spending time together socially and boarders particularly welcome the opportunity to spend time out of school with day pupil friends and their families.

+Plenty of activities to keep boarders busy

+Our statement of principles

-Our Aims and Statement of Principles At Abingdon we aim to:
+At Abingdon we aim to:

-- develop each young person, encourage them in all that they do, support them in an environment that is safe and secure, and help prepare them for adulthood. - ensure that every boarder can live in a community where relationships with others (students and staff) are respectful, tolerant and positive. - celebrate and encourage the individuality of those in our boarding community, encouraging each to achieve their potential and discover new horizons. - communicate with boarding parents and guardians effectively and honestly, trusting in a collaborative partnership for the benefit of the boarders in our care.
-The School ensures its boarding practice complies with the National Minimum Standards for Boarding.
+- develop each boarder, encourage them in all that they do, support them in an environment that is safe and secure, and help prepare them for adulthood. - ensure that every boarder can live in a community where relationships with others (students and staff) are respectful, tolerant and positive. - celebrate and encourage the individuality of those in our boarding community, encouraging each to achieve their potential and discover new opportunities. - communicate with boarding parents and guardians effectively and honestly, trusting in a collaborative partnership for the benefit of the boarders in our care.
+The school ensures its boarding practice complies with the National Minimum Standards 2022 for Boarding - this was confirmed by the Independent Schools Inspectorate in May 2023 when they conducted a full Educational Quality and Compliance inspection.
+The statement is available in different languages if required.
+Please contact the Head of Boarding or your child's head of house to request this.

-International students Guardians It is Abingdon School policy that all students whose parents live abroad, must appoint a UK based guardian.
-Abingdon School is unable to recommend guardians, however, parents can find details here of AEGIS Accredited Guardianship Organisations.
-A good guardian should take an active and interested role in their charge's education and welfare and live close enough for the pupil to visit for weekends away and half terms and on the occasions when the school is closed.
-This would typically be within 90 minutes from the school.
-The typical role of a guardian would include: - Transport to and from school and the airport - Providing accommodation during holidays, including half terms and bank holidays - Collecting the pupil in case of exclusion from school - Bridging the gap between term dates and flights to and from home - Looking after the pupil in the event of illness (in liaison with the School's medical centre) - Providing accommodation during any quarantine period and possible periods of self isolation A good guardian will also play an active role in supporting the pupil, for example, attending parents' evenings and other School events.
-Guardians will be included in correspondence (excluding school fee invoices) unless parents have agreed another arrangement with the School.
+Guardians It is Abingdon School policy that all students whose parents live abroad, must appoint a UK based guardian.
+Abingdon School is unable to recommend guardians.
+However, parents can find details of the BSA Certified Guardians Scheme and the AEGIS Accredited Guardianship Organisations.
+Guardians should live close enough to school (typically within 90 minutes) for the pupil to visit for weekends away and half terms and on the occasions when the school is closed.
+The typical role of a guardian would include: - transport to and from school and the airport - · providing accommodation during holidays, including half terms and bank holidays - · collecting the pupil in case of exclusion from school - · bridging the gap between term dates and flights to and from home - looking after the pupil in the event of illness (in liaison with the School's medical centre) - providing accommodation during any quarantine period and possible periods of self isolation A good guardian will also play an active role in supporting the pupil.
+For example, attending parents' evenings and other school events.
+Guardians will be included in correspondence (excluding school fee invoices) unless parents have agreed another arrangement with the school.
 Further details can be found in the Guardianship guidance notes.